 The pitcher plant is a carnivorous type of plant that includes several species.
 It attracts insects to it using the scents of nectar and already-captured dead insects, and once inside, insects cannot escape and drown in a pool of water at the bottom.
 Instead of getting nutrients from the soil, the pitcher plant uses enzymes to digest the insects for its nutrition.
 It is located along the east coast of North America, in bogs and other wet locations with acidic soil.

-Carnivorous plants have a variety of methods to get prey: Pitfall traps (like the pitcher plant), snap traps (like the venus flytraps) and flypaper traps (like sundews) are just a few.
+Carnivorous plants have a variety of methods to get prey: pitfall traps (like the pitcher plant), snap traps (like venus flytraps) and flypaper traps (like sundews) are just a few.
 In North America there are 10 known species in the genus Sarracenia, the pitcher plants.
 Sarracenia purpurea is probably the most common.

 Pitcher plants are mostly found in bogs, often in the wettest sections.
 Although they don't require acidic soil, they are well-adapted to nutrient-poor and acidic dirt.
 They live in areas that are prone to fires, and can survive fire under some circumstances.

 How Pitcher Plants Capture Prey